 - What happens when weather conditions are poor?

-Where can I pick tulips in New Jersey
+Where can I pick tulips in New Jersey?
+Where is there a Tulip Farm NJ?

-Between March and May you can pick tulips at nearly any gardening store and some roadside farms.
+Between March and May, you can pick tulips at nearly any gardening store and some roadside farms.
 It’s just not the same as picking tulips from a field yourself though.
-Here’s a few tulip farms and festivals in New Jersey.
+Here are a few tulip farms NJ and festivals in New Jersey.

-Holland Ridge Farms claims to be the largest tulip festival on the East Coast.
+Holland Ridge Farms claims to be the largest tulip festival on the East Coast and the largest you-pick-flower farm in the country.
 It just might be.
 Located in Upper Freehold, Holland Ridge Farms has millions of tulips for picking, more than ever before.
 Pick as many as you like for a $1 per tulip.

 Holland Ridge Farms is a family-owned Dutch tulip grower and flower farm.
 They will open for pick your own tulips in April!
+General Admission Tickets go on sale towards the end of March and the beginning of April.
 All ticket sales will be done online at hollandridgefarms.com.
-Every visitor to the farm, even infants, will need a ticket.
-Holland Ridge Farms will be offering three time slots each day – 9 am to 12 pm, 12 pm to 3 .pm and 3 pm to 6 pm.
-Ticket prices range from $8.53 to $12.80.

 More places to see Tulips in New Jersey

-We made our first visit to Deep Cut Gardens in Middletown Township over spring break.
-It was so close to Holmdel Park I had to stop by and see what might be blooming in their gardens.
+We made our first visit to Deep Cut Gardens in Middletown Township over spring break a few years back.
+It was so close to Holmdel Park that I had to stop by and see what might be blooming in their gardens.
 It was magnificent.

 Your next chance to see tulips at this New Jersey garden is between the labyrinth rose garden and the pergola.
 When the tulips are in full bloom you can get a great family picture with the tulips behind you by sitting on one of the benches on the pergola.
 One thing to note.
 You CAN NOT pick the tulips at Deep Cut Gardens.